vvzhukov/vvzhukov.github.io/_posts/2024-05-15-Optimal_Variance.md

 data_F_1m <- rf(10^6, df1 = 10, df2 = 20)
 data_F_1b <- rf(10^9, df1 = 10, df2 = 20)
 ```
-All calculations were performed on the Linux VM with 20 logical processors and 32Gb of RAM.
+All calculations were performed on the Linux VM with 20 logical processors @3.3Ghz and 32Gb of RAM.

 ## 5. Results

 Based on the results we may conclude that optimized method std_dev_one_loop() have reasonable precision +-10^3 on thousands of records,
 high precision +-10^6 on million records and extremely high precision on billion records.
+The worst preciesion was registered for the Poisson and Chi-Squared destribution.
-Independently of the type of the distribution and outliers.
+Outliers did not impact the accuracy.
 Also in this post we have not studied the large numbers impact (our max outlier was 4SD from mean).
-That could be a major limitation for the described technique.
+That could be a major limitation for the described technique and we might come back to this problem to study it more.

 # 6. References